Creatif/creatif-ui-sdk/docs/tutorial.md

 > NOTE
 >
 > If you setted up Creatif with a starter project, everything in this
-> tutorial is already setup.
+> tutorial is already working.
 It is still better for you to follow this
 > tutorial to familiarize yourself with the concepts of Creatif.
 >
 > If you decided to not set up a starter project, you will
 > get a configuration error.
 This is normal
 > since you don't have any structures yet.
 After you set up the first
-> structure, the error will disappear and you be able to login.
+> structure, the error will disappear and you be able to log in.

-In this tutorial, you will create a simple CMS for real estate agency.
-It will consist of two structures: Accounts and Properties.
-Account will be an owner of the property and Property will be the real estate that the owner sells or rents.
+In this tutorial, you will create a simple CMS for a real estate agency.
+It will consist of two structures: _Accounts_ and _Properties_.
+Account will be an owner of the property and Property will be the real estate that the owner sells or rents, like a house or an apartment.

 For now, we will just set up the project.
 How and why it works this way and other Creatif concepts will be explained later.